hypernumbers/learn_elisp_the_hard_way/index.rst

 ..
-Learn eLisp For Emacs master file, created by sphinx-quickstart on Sat Nov  6 22:31:37 2010.
+Learn ELisp For Emacs master file, created by sphinx-quickstart on Sat Nov  6 22:31:37 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Learn eLisp For Emacs
+Learn Elisp For Emacs
 =====================

 .. toctree::